niladrib/Rider/README.md

 ### Modeling State
 I use `@Observable` objects to model Application State and `@State` structs to model View State.

 Model objects and API responses are modeled separately.
-I didn’t want to couple the two tightly despite a strong correspondence, which is to be expected.
-The `AuthContext`, `OAuthController` , and `LocationModel` objects are the root of the model graph, and all model objects are reachable from them.
+Despite a strong correspondence, which is to be expected, I didn’t want to couple the two tightly.
+The `AuthContext`, `OAuthController`, and `LocationModel` objects are the root of the model graph, and all model objects are reachable from them.

 ### Error handling
 The error handling strategy is to either handle errors or to make them as visible as possible while minimizing user impact.